og-cz/bantaybayan/README.md

 ## Core Features

 ### Home Page
-- Hero section with prominent title "Bantay Bayan" and description emphasizing its mission as a Secret public transparency platform for exposing ghost projects and promoting government accountability
+- Hero section with prominent title "Bantay Bayan" and description emphasizing its mission as a Philippine public transparency platform for exposing ghost projects and promoting government accountability
 - Large centered search bar for finding projects across all municipalities with advanced filters
 - Main feed displaying the 15 most recent projects as cards in a responsive grid layout
 - Each project card shows: